perturbo-code/perturbo-workshop-2023/Hands-on4/README.md

 ./run.sh
 ```

-For all the other field strengths, the tmp folder containing the electron-phonon matrix elements will be used.
+For all the other field strengths, the tmp folder inside efield-0, which contains the electron-phonon matrix elements, will be used.
 This greatly speeds up the calculation.

 ### Output